 Competitiveness and Innovation Group (CIG) Assistant Secretary Mary Jean T. Pacheco graced the event and welcomed the participants on behalf of CIG Undersecretary Rafaelita M. Aldaba.
 She stressed that the growing number of CABs greatly contributes to a stronger National Quality Infrastructure.
 She also highlighted that CABs are exposed to many business opportunities.
 CABs may benefit from the government’s push to implement stricter regulations, like for instance, in the construction industry where testing and certification are needed most.
 She encouraged CABs to preserve the integrity of the conformity assessment processes, urging them to take an active participation in the policy formulation of the government.

 The CABs Forum was organized by PAB-Laboratory Accreditation Division (LAD) to have a common understanding on the latest PAB policies and procedures.
 LAD Chief, Ms. Perla F. Baje and staff discussed the accreditation process and relevant PAB advisories, supplementary requirements and guidance documents.
-Through this forum, CABs are updated on PAB policies and procedures that is seen to help in streamlining assessment schedules while effectively managing risks and opportunities throughout the process.
+Through this forum, CABs are updated on PAB policies and procedures that are seen to help in streamlining assessment schedules while effectively managing risks and opportunities throughout the process.

 An open forum ensued right after the presentations for clarifications on assessments schedules, scopes of accreditation, composition of technical experts and concerns over payments.
-The use of PAB accreditation symbols was of particular interest to a number of participants.
+The use of PAB accreditation symbol was of particular interest to a number of participants.

 PAB-Management System Accreditation Division Chief, Ms. Ma.
 Juanita P. Carpio, thanked the participants on behalf of PAB Officer-in-Charge, Assistant Director Ernani Dionisio.
 She highlighted that the event was a perfect venue to hear CABs’ concerns that serve as bases in reviewing or developing new accreditation policies and assessing the bureau’s performance.